aria-7553/discord-base/README.md

 #### `utils::send_embed(ctx: &Context, reply: &Message, is_error: bool, mut embed: CreateEmbed)`
-Sends the embed to the channel reply is in, colours it with the colour you gave in your config file Unless `is_error` is `true` then it's the error colour *(That's all that parameter does)* If it's failed to send though, tries to tell why in the server in plain text or DMs the reply's sender if that also fails
+Sends the embed to the channel reply is in, colours it with the colour you gave in your config file Unless `is_error` is `true` then it's the error colour *(That's all that parameter does)* If it's failed to send though, tries to tell why in the server in plain text (without embeds) or DMs the reply's sender if that also fails
 ```rust
 use discord_base::send_embed;